university-of-auckland/conflex/README.md

 ## Making Documentation
 The application supports documentation through Sphinx.
 To generate the Documentation run `make html`.
-Currently the only way to do this is through the `Makefile`, the `make.bat` script has not been correctly configured.
+Currently the only way to do this is through the `Makefile`.

 ## Configuration

+The configuration file is written in YAML.
+Currently the capsule application only supports a file in the application directory named `config.yaml`.

 ### Example Configuration